Mount Hawthorn, Western Australia

 Mount Hawthorn is a suburb of Perth, Western Australia, located within the City of Vincent.

 The Mount Hawthorn area was first selected for urban development in 1887.
 In the late 1890s part of it was purchased by a syndicate of Edward Wittenoom, a politician and pastoralist; James Hicks and C. L. W. Clifton.
 When this group subdivided their land in 1903, Hicks called his portion of the subdivision Hawthorn Estate, as he had recently been in Melbourne and stayed at Hawthorn.

+Over recent times the area has become a desirable inner-city suburb, attracting young families with its numerous parks, cafes, bars and restaurants.
+Opened in 1906, Mount Hawthorn Primary School is one of Western Australia's ten largest primary schools, with close to a thousand registered students.
+The school recently unveiled a mural in honour of WA's first qualified female Aboriginal teacher, May O’Brien.